 Our ways of work and living have drastically changed over the years.
 Sedentary lifestyles have taken over, bringing down the levels of physical activity.
 Lack of time, busy schedules, and long hours at work are no excuse to not exercise.
 If you are unable to exercise at home, do it at the office.
 Here, we have compiled 7 easy and non-invasive yoga asanas for you to try at your workplace.
 Take a look and exercise away.

-Yoga At The Workplace
+Yoga At The Office

 The modern age mantra is all about balancing, so why not take exercise to work?
 At the office, while you go about work non-stop, taking a moment and investing that time to do some simple yoga asanas like the ones mentioned below will work wonders for you.